 Step 4 — Review step-by-step transitions

 Click through each step column header to make it the active step.
-For each transition, use the "Filter Changing from Previous" filter to see only the valves that change.
-Verify that:

 Step 5 — Check fluid-allowing consistency

-With the Highlight Fluid Allowing toggle enabled, scan across each row to verify fluid paths are correct:
+With the Highlight Fluid Allowing toggle enabled, scan across each row to verify fluid paths are correct.

 Step 6 — Verify Equipment Module configurations